mmore500/signalgp-lite/joss/paper.md

 # Summary

-* signalgp-lite allows is a lightweight genetic programming framework that allows for event-based development.
+* signalgp-lite is a lightweight genetic programming framework that allows for an event-based development paradigm.
 * event-based programming has been shown to outperform imperative programming on certain problems, such as those in which many interactions with the enviroment or other organisms occur.
 * this allows for a better modeling of artificial life simulations, among other things.
 * signalgp-lite offers a speedup over the original event-driven framework (SignalGP) by forgoing some runtime-customizability.